-Provides: Mgr.
-Silvia Rosivalová Baučeková, PhD., doc.
+Approved: doc.
 Mgr.
-Soňa Šnircová, PhD.
+Soňa Šnircová, PhD., Mgr.
+Július Rozenfeld, PhD., prof. PhDr.
+František

 Course name: British Media

 UKMMb/15

 Continuous assessment: 100 %:

 1, The course work (activity and reports) represents 50 % of your continuous assessment.
 Activity: Each of you is expected to read and analyse the class materials before the lesson, to bring and use them in our seminars, to contribute actively to seminar discussions by presenting information, ideas and comments.